Nominations now open for Ross M. Lence Awards for Teaching Excellence

 - The award is for undergraduate and/or graduate teaching excellence over a period of years and not for one year's performance alone.

 - Previous winners, members of the selection committee, and deans are ineligible.

 Anyone may nominate a CLASS faculty member for the award.
 Nomination forms will be attached to this email and available on the CLASS website: www.class.uh.edu.
 The nomination form and supporting materials must be submitted as a single PDF electronically to Dr. Amy O’Neal (email@example.com) no later than 5 p.m.
 Friday April 1, 2016

 The Pdf should be named as follows: [NAME DEPARTMENT CATEGORY 2016] (So the PDF for Pablo Picasso from the School of Art for a Visual/Performing Arts teaching award would be named “Picasso Art Visual Performing Arts 2016”)

 - Cover Sheet from the nominee indicating the teaching category.
 This sheet must be signed by the nominee’s Chair or Director.

 - Nominee's current vita.
 Please submit a short cv, no more than 5 pages.

 - A personal essay on teaching from the nominee (no more than 3 pages), along with any related supporting material (list of courses taught, course syllabuses, any special projects or activities).

-- Student and departmental teaching evaluation scores from all sections taught during the 2010-11 and 2011-12 academic years must be included.
+- Student and departmental teaching evaluation scores from all sections taught between Fall 2013 and Fall 2015 academic years must be included.
 Tabulate scores on the 2 key questions (overall quality of instructor and overall quality of course) compared to departmental and college means.
-Scores from all sections taught during the 2007-08, 2008-09 and 2009-10 academic years may also be included.
+Scores from all sections taught during the 2010-11, 2011-12 and 2012-13 academic years may also be included.

 The selection committee will evaluate the teaching excellence of each nominee as demonstrated by these materials and determine the recipients of this year's award.
 Its decision is final.